- How to Write the Carnegie Mellon University Essays 2017-2018 - August 17, 2017

 The best part about writing the supplemental essay for Oberlin is that there’s only one prompt and it’s fairly short.
 This means, however, that you should focus extra attention on the prompt and make sure that every word and phrase is chosen with care.

-At its core, this prompt is essentially asking you “why Oberlin?”
-Generally, with “why us” prompts, there are two key factors that are necessary to write a good essay: specificity and tone.
+At its core, this prompt is essentially asking you “Why Oberlin?”
+Generally, with “Why us?” prompts, there are two key factors that are necessary to writing a good essay: specificity and tone.
 Some degree of research into Oberlin as a school and details about the particular programs or majors that you’re interested in will be an important part of this essay.

 The tone is also important in this essay.
-Given the short length of these essay, you should utilize every writing tool that will help you craft a better essay.
-The tone of this should convey a true and genuine desire to study at Oberlin – it should include a few adjectives that stress commitment and conviction about wanting to becoming an Oberlin student.
+Given the short length, you should utilize every writing tool that will help you craft a better essay.
+The tone of this should convey a true and genuine desire to study at Oberlin College — it should include a few adjectives that stress commitment and conviction about wanting to becoming an Oberlin student.

-It’s important to note that a part of this prompt is also personal — they’re also asking you how your interest in Oberlin developed.
-This is an opportunity to connect a short personal anecdote about a particular passion or interest of yours and connect it to specific traits that appeal to you at Oberlin.
+It’s important to note that a part of this prompt is also personal — they’re also asking you how your interest in the college developed.
+This is an opportunity to connect a short personal anecdote about a particular passion or interest of yours and connect it to specific traits that appeal to you at Oberlin College.

-That being said, we would advise you not to focus too much on the first part that asks about how your interest in Oberlin developed.
-Although it can be a useful starting point and provide a nice personal touch, given the required brevity if your response, it is more prudent to focus on the part of the prompt that asks you why you want to attend Oberlin, as this is likely to be more helpful.
+That being said, we would advise you not to focus too much on the first part that asks about how your interest in the school developed.
+Although it can be a useful starting point and provide a nice personal touch, given the required brevity of your response, it is more prudent to focus on the part of the prompt that asks you why you want to attend Oberlin, as this is likely to be more helpful.

 If you’re someone who grew up playing an instrument, you can write a short story about how you are passionate about music as a complement to a rigorous academic curriculum.
 That kind of story would resonate with Oberlin admissions people in particular, given the musical tradition on campus.
 Alternatively, if you’re someone who’s really interested in social justice, consider mentioning Oberlin’s strong tradition of activism and protests about the issues facing the nation.

-Ultimately, Oberlin draws some of the most competitive liberal arts applicants.
+Ultimately, the college draws some of the most competitive liberal arts applicants.
 Given that there’s only one prompt and it is fairly short, making sure that you have a strong supplement is ever more important in this application.
-CollegeVine’s team of highly trained essay specialists from the nation’s top schools are here to give you the detailed attention required to craft a quality Oberlin supplement.
+CollegeVine’s team of highly trained essay specialists from the nation’s top schools are here to give you the detailed attention required to craft a quality Oberlin College supplement.